 The client underlined the fact that small children use the computer and the phone in order to play, to listen to music, to watch cartoons or films.
-[1] They usually use the fingers on devices according to their previous experience and some of them are familiar to some generally used symbols, such as a red X for EXIT or a green cufflink for PLAY.
+(Addis, 2005) They usually use the fingers on devices according to their previous experience and some of them are familiar to some generally used symbols, such as a red X for EXIT or a green cufflink for PLAY.

 Regarding the content, the client brought specific requirements.
 She needed the applications to be built for small children aged 4 to 5, middle group in kindergarten.
-The study domains are established by the National Curriculum: Science, Language and Communication, Human and Society, Sports, Arts but only Science was taken into consideration, both parts: Science and Mathematics [2, 9].
+The study domains are established by the National Curriculum: Science, Language and Communication, Human and Society, Sports, Arts but only Science was taken into consideration, both parts: Science and Mathematics (Bloom, 1956; Romanian National Curriculum For Preschoolers aged 3 to 6/7, 2008).
 The Science content included nine themes, each with a specific number to be taught through, as shown in Table 1.